-Like most of the manufacturing process in this modern era, the process begins by 3D modelling the required shape or 3D geometry.
+Like most of the manufacturing processes in this modern era, the process begins by 3D modelling the required shape or 3D geometry.
 As a rule of thumb, products designed for vacuum casting must follow injection moulding design guidelines, to achieve better results.
 Sometimes, the parts can be inspected using 3D laser scanning which can create and output 3D files.

-Step 2 – Create master pattern
+Step 2 – Create a master pattern

 The master pattern is then created from the 3D CAD model.
 Although they were traditionally made using CNC machining or handcrafted, these days it is much quicker to use additive manufacturing.
 3D printing techniques such as SLA or SLS are most suitable and cost-effective as the pattern maker.

 But, if you have a cast model which can be used as the master pattern then it can be used directly.
-However, note that the patterns must be able to withstand temperatures upto 40°C.
+However, note that the patterns must be able to withstand temperatures up to 40°C.

 Sometimes, metal inserts are used to hold tight tolerances in bores and critical areas.

 Then, the parts are hand finished manually by cleaning and creating the required surface finish.
-Surface textures such as, gloss and matt can be achieved by painting/spraying the master pattern.
+Surface textures such as gloss and matt can be achieved by painting/spraying the master pattern.

 Step 3 – Make silicone rubber mould